rebeccadavidsson/programmeren-2/overviews/7 Python/overview.md

 # Module 7: Python

-In this module, you'll learn about the web.
-You'll have the opportunity to build a nice website for yourself or about whatever topic you like.
+In this module, you'll learn about a new programming language called Python.
+It's used for things like conducting science as well as publishing interactive websites.

 ## Help